tejaswigowda/ame520Fall2022/ASSIGNMENTS/A3/README.md

 - Please email Tejaswi Gowda (tejaswi@asu.edu) your ASU ID.
 We will get you access to the MOCAP space.

 - Email Peter Weisman <peter.weisman@asu.edu> to schedule the space on the shared calender.
+See calender: https://calendar.google.com/calendar/embed?src=c_dd6njs6ejsdgeid72tgjhj5fh8%40group.calendar.google.com&ctz=America%2FPhoenix

 - For your first exercise with optitrack; create a mocap recording, 1-2 minutes long, in a bvh file (https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) as a deliverable for this assignment.
 We will be learning how to integrate bvh into 3D environments in the next couple of classes.